demaric9/E-Commerce-Platform/README.md

 - per Kimball design tip: "This model represents the data relationships from the transaction header/line source system.
 But we’ve abandoned the operational mentality surrounding a header file.
 The header’s natural key, the transaction number, is still present in our design, but it’s treated as a degenerate dimension."

-- You can find the documentation about this on [here][https://www.kimballgroup.com/2007/10/design-tip-95-patterns-to-avoid-when-modeling-headerline-item-transactions/], also the page for design [modelling dimensional][https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/].
+- You can find the documentation about this on [this design tip](https://www.kimballgroup.com/2007/10/design-tip-95-patterns-to-avoid-when-modeling-headerline-item-transactions/), also the page for [dimensional modeling techniques](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/).